mdahewlett/aiqa4/README.md

 - host server RAM too small, had to make swapfile so build could run
 - made user, set up ssh to access github, clone repo
 - had to make prod docker compose to proper address for frontend to contact, point FE to server address
+- nginx redirect www to @ since www call to @ was hitting CORS

 Extras:

 - added healthcheck get endpoint
 - with OpenAI() automatically will use api key so long as I loaddotenv()
+- added restart: always to docker compose so when VPS reboots, docker-compose will run